apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   <uses-permission android:name="$PACKAGE_NAME.permission.C2D_MESSAGE"/>
   ```

-  CLI replaces variable references with the specified value, or the empty string if not found.
+  The CLI replaces variable references with the specified value, or the empty string if not found.
 The value of the variable reference may be detected (in this case, from the `AndroidManifest.xml` file) or specified by the user of the tool; the exact process is dependent on the particular tool.

   Plugman can request users to specify a plugin's required variables.
 For example, API keys for C2M and Google Maps can be specified as a command-line argument: